 On the Swedish Election Authority's website you will find more information about who has the right to vote, how you can vote and how to register to the electoral roll: Voting from abroad | Valmyndigheten

-If it has been more than ten years since you left Sweden, you must register to vote.
-You can register to the electoral roll by completing and submitting a form to the Swedish Tax Agency.
-If you have moved while living abroad, you must notify the Swedish Tax Agency of your new address by completing the same form.
+If it has been more than ten years since you emigrated from Sweden, you must register yourself on the electoral roll.
+You can do this by completing and submitting a form to the Swedish Tax Agency.
+If you have changed your address abroad, you must also notify the Swedish Tax Agency of this by completing the same form.

 The Swedish Election Authority sends out postal voting materials to everyone on the electoral roll.
 To ensure that you receive your postal voting materials on time, you must update your address with the Swedish Tax Agency by 10 June 2026 at the latest.